-We ran our experiments on a Linux cluster.
-The cluster consists of 1 head machine, and 64 compute machines, composed of two processor types.
-Each machine is a dual 2.6 GHz (or 3.0 GHz) Xeon processor with 3 GB (2 GB) of PC2100 memory, two 36 GB (32 GB) SCSI-320 disks with on-board controller, and an on-board 1 GB ethernet adapter.
-The machines are connected via the gigabit link to one of the two Asante FX5-2400 switches.
-Each machine is running CentOS 4 with the Linux smp kernel 2.6.9-5.0.3.ELsmp and the Java j2sdk1.4.2.
+(2GB) of PC2100 memory, two 36GB (32GB) SCSI-320 disks with on-board controller, and an on-board 1 Gigabit ethernet adapter.
+The machines are connected via the gigabit link to one of 2 Asante FX5-2400 switches.
+Each machine is running CentOS 4 with the Linux smp kernel 2.6.9-5.0.3.ELsmp, and the Java j2sdk1.4.2.
 Hyperthreading is enabled on most, but not all, machines.

-41.7.2 The Test Problem
+7.2 The Test Problem

-We ran a branch-and-bound TSP application, using kroB200 from TSPLIB, a 200 city Euclidean instance.
-In an attempt to ensure that the speedup could not be superlinear, we set the initial upper bound for the minimal-length tour with the optimum tour length.
+We ran a branch-and-bound TSP application, using kroB200 from TSPLIB, a 200 city euclidean instance.
+In an attempt to ensure that the speedup could not be super-linear, we set the initial upper bound for the minimal-length tour with the optimum tour length.
 Consequently, each run explored exactly the same search tree: Exactly the same set of nodes is pruned regardless of the number of parallel processors used.
-Indeed, the problem instance decomposes into exactly 61,295 BranchAndBound tasks whose average execution time was 2.05 s, and exactly 30,647 MinSolution tasks whose average execution time was <1 ms.
+Indeed, the problem instance decomposes into exactly 61,295 BranchAndBound tasks whose average execution time was 2.05 seconds, and exactly 30,647 MinSolution tasks whose average execution time was less than 1 millisecond.

-41.7.3 The Measurement Process
+7.3 The Measurement Process

-For each experiment, an HSP was launched, followed by a single task server on the same machine.
+For each experiment, a hosting service provider was launched, followed by a single task server on the same machine.
 When additional task servers were used, they were started on dedicated machines.
 Each compute server was started on its own machine.
-Except for 28 compute servers in the 120 processor case (which were calibrated with a separate base case), each compute server thus had access to two hyperthreaded processors that are presented to the JVM as four processors (we report physical CPUs in our results).
+Except for 28 compute servers in the 120 processor case (which were calibrated with a separate base case), each compute server thus had access to 2 hyperthreaded processors which are presented to the JVM as 4 processors (we report physical CPUs in our results).
 After the JICOS system was configured, a client was started on the same machine as the HSP (and task server), which executed the application.
 The application consists of a deterministic workload on a very unbalanced task graph.
 Measured times were recorded by JICOS's invoice system, which reports elapsed time (wall clock, not processor) between submission of the application's source task (aka root task) and receipt of the application's sink task's output.
 JICOS also automatically computes the critical path using the obvious recursive formulation for a DAG.
-Each test was run eight times (or more) and averages were reported.
+Each test was run 8 times (or more) and averages are reported.

-One processor in the OS does not correspond to one physical processor.
-It is, therefore, difficult to get meaningful results for one processor.
-We, consequently, use one machine, which is two call CPUs, as our base case.
-For the 120 processor measurements, call the speedup formula of a heterogeneous processor set [28].
-We thus had three separate base cases for computing the 120 processor speedup.
+One processor in the OS does not correspond to 1 physical processor.
+It therefore is difficult to get meaningful results for 1 processor.
+We consequently use 1 machine, which is 2 physical CPUs, as our base case.
+For the 120 processor measurements, we used the speedup formula a heterogeneous processor set [7].
+We thus had 3 separate base cases for computing the 120 processor speedup.

 For our fault tolerance test, we launched a JICOS system with 32 processors as compute servers.
-We issued a kill command to various compute servers after 1500 s, $\sim 3/4$ through the computation.
-The completion time for the total computation was recorded, and was compared with the ideal completion time: $1500 + (T{32} - 1500) \times 32/P{final}$ , where $P{final}$ denotes the number of compute servers that did not fail.
+We issued a kill command to various compute servers after 1,500 seconds, approximately 3/4 through the computation.
+The completion time for the total computation was recorded, and was compared to the ideal completion time: $1500 + (T{32} - 1500) \times 32/P{final}$, where P{final} denotes the number of compute servers that did not fail.

-To test the overhead of running a task server on the same machine as a compute server, we ran a 22processor experiment both with a dedicated task server and with a task server running on the same machine as one of the compute servers.
-We recorded the completion times and reported the averages of eight runs.
+To test the overhead of running a task server on the same machine as a compute server, we ran a 22 processor experiment both with a dedicated task server and with a task server running on the same machine as one of the compute server.
+We recorded the completion times and report the averages of 8 runs.

-41.7.4 The Measurements
+7.4 The Measurements